Algorithmic pricing with independent learners and relative experience replay: Introduction

 \section{Introduction}

-With the digitalization of the economy and the advances in data analytics, firms are increasingly handing key manual decisions such as product pricing over to computers \citep{fisher2018competition,miklos2019collusion,hansen2020algorithmic}.
-However, the sophistication and powerfulness of algorithms have also led to another prominent concern on collusion.
-Pricing algorithms may be too advanced to learn that it is optimal to collude \citep{ezrachi2016virtual}.
-Although many are skeptical that autonomous collusion is only science fiction, recent experimental research \citep{waltman2008q,klein2019autonomous,calvano2020artificial,hansen2020algorithmic} suggests that dynamic pricing algorithms can learn collusive strategies from scratch, even without human guidance or communication with each other.
-On the empirical side, there are a few, albeit limited, cases on possible evidence of collusion based on software. \cite{assad2020algorithmic} documented that pricing algorithms deployed in German retail gasoline markets are indirectly connected with the increase of stations' price-cost margins.
-A post seller on Amazon was accused of colluding with other sellers to use algorithms for price matching \citep{kokkoris2020few,miklos2019collusion}.
+Artificial intelligence has the potential to enhance the efficiency and quality of decision-making.
+In e-commerce, algorithmic pricing, where firms use computer algorithms to set product prices, has become increasingly prevalent.
+However, the sophistication of these algorithms raises serious concerns about collusion.
+Some worry that advanced pricing algorithms may learn that collusive strategies are optimal \cite{ezrachi2016virtual}.
+Although skepticism remains, recent experimental research suggests that dynamic pricing algorithms can independently develop collusive behavior without human oversight or direct communication.
+Empirical studies have also identified several cases indicative of potential collusion.
+For example, \cite{assad2020algorithmic} found that pricing algorithms used in German retail gasoline markets were indirectly associated with increased price-cost margins.
+Similarly, an Amazon seller was accused of price matching via algorithms \cite{miklos2019collusion}.

-Algorithms are capable of anticompetitive outcomes in various scenarios \citep{kokkoris2020few,hansen2020algorithmic}.
-Firms can establish a collusive agreement first and use algorithms as pure machines to realize it.
-However, algorithmic collusion in this paper refers to the case where the collusion is accomplished completely by interactions among algorithms without any communications and human interventions \citep{waltman2008q,klein2019autonomous,calvano2020artificial}.
-The current antitrust or competition law has targeted communications between firms to identify human collusion.
-If algorithms are capable of establishing collusive strategies without communications, then the law lacks tools to stop them \citep{calvano2020protecting}.
-Thus, it is crucial, for the consumers, policy-makers, and firms themselves, to understand the dynamics of the training progression and factors causing the algorithmic collusion.

-We follow \cite{waltman2008q,klein2019autonomous,calvano2020artificial} to consider the Q-learning \citep{watkins1992q} based pricing algorithm as a benchmark.
-Artificial Intelligence (AI) is commonly regarded as a black box and hard to interpret.
-Although Q-learning algorithms are much simpler than the modern deep learning counterpart \citep{mnih2015human}, complicated interactions between agents still make the interpretation a nontrivial task.
-To unveil the factors behind algorithmic collusion, we adopt the following route-map.
-First, destabilize the collusion.
-Then, recover the collusion or the supra-competitive prices.
-The main idea is to incorporate agents' preferences into the algorithms with several variants of experience replay \citep{lin1992self}.